 Alternating row colors can make a spreadsheet easier to read and visually segment rows, making them easier to scan.

 Removing alternating colors in Google Sheets can be challenging without the right tools.
-Sourcetable makes answering these questions easy.
+Sourcetable offers a simpler solution with its AI-powered spreadsheet platform.